plusmobileapps/text-theme-blog/_posts/2020-01-26-mac-dev-environment.md

 alias edit_profile='code ~/.zshrc'
 alias source_profile='source ~/.zshrc'

+alias gs='git status'

+# remove the user name and machine from the start of the terminal prompt
+# should only readout the current file name.
+export DEFAULT_USER="$(whoami)"

 # when ran from the root of a git repo, will take an argument for the branch name
 # will then check if your current work station is clean, if not you can type "stash" to stash them
 # or will do nothing and not checkout the branch